CS253-Group-6/Lostify-backend/README.md

 Microsoft Azure Email Communication Service is used to dispatch email (such as OTPs) to users.
 The API for the same is called via the [relevant Python library](https://pypi.org/project/azure-communication-email/).

+## Testing

+Unit tests are in the [`tests`](tests) directory.
+The tests are written for the [pytest](https://pypi.org/project/pytest/) unit-testing framework.
+The tests can be run with [coverage](https://pypi.org/project/coverage/).

+## Deployment

+The backend is currently deployed on Azure using Azure App Services with a CI/CD pipeline that builds, lints, tests, and deploys any pushes to the branch.